Sleeping in Airports

 Where do you suggest I sleep at XXX airport?

-We have over 1200 airports listed on the site and have only slept overnight in a few of them personally.
-Please explore our airport guides or read the traveller reviews in our database for tips and suggestions.
+Explore our airport guides or read the traveller reviews in our database for tips and suggestions.
 If no reviews exist, unfortunately, we do not know the answer until a member of the community contributes a review.

 I have a 17-hour transit at XXX airport.
 Do I need to have an entry visa if I need to leave the airport?